With numerous approaches to portfolio management, find out which approach can contribute most efficiently to…

 Enterprises seeking to improve their financial consolidation are usually either handling this process using outdated legacy systems, separate applications that are loosely integrated, and/or many Excel spreadsheets.
 In nearly all cases, they are not taking advantage of newer technology.

-This is a common theme we see at many organizations struggling or unable to truly benefit from next-level financial consolidation.
-So, with a clear opportunity for businesses to drastically improve (and even revolutionize) their financial consolidation process, what key criteria would we expect to see in a more modern approach?
+This is a common theme we see at many organizations struggling or unable to benefit from next-level financial consolidation truly.
+So, with a clear opportunity for businesses to drastically improve (and even revolutionize) their financial consolidation process, what critical criteria would we expect to see in a more modern approach?

 As highlighted above by BPM Partners, many enterprises still rely on an outdated approach where data is stored in disparate silos that cannot link up and talk to each other.
 This causes data to be unreliable.
 All too often, the ‘go to’ solution to this is utilizing platforms such as Excel – a time-consuming and largely unimpactful task for financial teams to undertake – and even then, data is still not 100% reliable.

-The risk of human error, being unable to edit data collaboratively (at the same time), and lack of intelligent insights are just some of the reasons that the use of spreadsheets for consolidation leaves a lot to be desired.
-Instead, organizations should be looking to a unified solution that provides a single version of the truth.
-Data is no longer siloed across multiple locations, meaning it can be properly utilized to offer valuable strategic insight in financial planning and forecasting.
+The risk of human error, an inability to edit data collaboratively (at the same time), and a lack of intelligent insights are reasons that the use of spreadsheets for consolidation leaves a lot to be desired.
+Instead, organizations should be looking for a unified solution that provides a single version of the truth.
+Data is no longer siloed across multiple locations, meaning it can be appropriately utilized to offer valuable strategic insight in financial planning and forecasting.

 This can be seen in greater detail in our Laerdal Medical Group case study.
 Laerdal required a solution capable of unifying different processes (including analytics, planning, reporting, and forecasting) in a single environment.
 The value gained from this solution enabled a transformation across financial and non-financial processes, led by the needs of decision-makers within the group.